 PAY RANGE: EP16

 This is architectural work of limited scope and responsibility gaining experience toward the full performance level by performing one or more specific project assignments in either general building design or landscape design.
 An architectural projects coordinator in this class focuses on getting assigned work complete within pre-established guidelines and standards.
-Work is performed under the close supervision of a higher level architect/engineer.
+Work is performed under the close supervision of a higher-level architect/ engineering supervisor.

 ALLOCATING FACTORS: (The following conditions must be met for a position to be allocated to this class.)

-1. The employee must perform limited scope architectural project coordination work in either general building or landscape design.
+1. The employee must perform limited scope architectural project coordination work in either general Building/Site design or Landscape Design specialties.